dmx-systems/dmx-search-widget/README.md

 **0.16** -- Sep 30, 2018

-* New component prop `createEnabled` controls weather the "Create" tab is enabled
+* New component prop `createEnabled` controls whether the "Create" tab is enabled

 **0.15** -- Aug 22, 2018